sam-thecoder/django-chat/README.md

 ![](./images/screenshot.bmp)

 Django Project with [ChatterBot](https://github.com/gunthercox/ChatterBot) as the chatbot.
-The frontend using VueJS.
+The frontend using Jquery and websockets.

 Requirements saved in `req.txt`